The Importance Of Asking & Practicing People's Pronouns

 And affirming possibilities.

-Yes, it can be a bit challenging to train our brains to use different pronouns, especially when we perceive people a different way, but we CAN actually train our brain.
+It can be a bit challenging to train our brains to use different pronouns, especially when we perceive people a different way, but we CAN actually train our brain.

 A lot of unlearning old, oppressive, binary language is a practice and it's one that requires conscious action.